+What a privilege we have to become children of God and have a personal relationship with Him.
 But what about our personal relationships within the body of Christ?
-How important is fellowship with other believers?
-How do you view church attendance and involvement?
+How do you view church attendance, involvement, and Christian fellowship?
 Is it a requirement for a Christian?
 Is it a duty?
-Is it even important?
+Is it even necessary?
+Continue reading →

 Flattery will get you! – Could you be drawn away from God’s best in your life by flattery or some other temptation?
 What can we learn from Nehemiah about protecting our testimonies, our jobs, and our ministries?

 Chapter 6 reminds me of what goes on in politics and the media today.
 Nehemiah and the people were making great progress at rebuilding the wall around Jerusalem.
 Notice what happened next:

 ¹ Now it happened when Sanballat, Tobiah, Geshem the Arab, and the rest of our enemies heard that I had rebuilt the wall, and that there were no breaks left in it (though at that time I had not hung the doors in the gates), 2 that Sanballat and Geshem sent to me, saying, “Come, let us meet together among the villages in the plain of Ono.”
 But they thought to do me harm.

 3 So I sent messengers to them, saying, “I am doing a great work, so that I cannot come down.
 Why should the work cease while I leave it and go down to you?”
 (6.1-3).